Obtain My Retired Law Enforcement Concealed Carry Permit

 - A person retired in good standing from service with a public agency, other than for reason of mental instability.

 - Before such retirement, such person was authorized to engage in the prevention, detection, and prosecution and had powers of arrest.

-- Before such retirement, such person was regularly employed for and aggregate of fifteen years of commissioned service, or more, or;
+- Before such retirement, such person was regularly employed for and aggregate of ten years of commissioned service, or more, or;

 - Retired from the agency after completing the probation period due to a service connected disability as determined by the agency.

 - Has a non-forfeit-able right to benefits under a retirement plan